Wills & Tax Planning for Farmers & Landowners - The Current Position

 - Awaiting the results of the farming for environment working party e.g., sale of carbon credits, recording biodiversity net gain, and the power of natural capital

-- The considerations around tenancy reform impact and changes - AHA tenancy APR stays at 50%
+- The considerations around tenancy reform impact and changes - AHA tenancy APR stays at 50% but all tenancies need review

 - The risk and power of the farming dispute claim - the need for a strong will file and robust protection through letter of wishes and quality tax planning notes